 Want to find out if something is healthy?
 Read the ingredients.
 Let’s start by comparing four different ramen brands.
 First, we’ll talk about the major ramen brands out there.
 Then, we’ll look at Mike’s Mighty Good.
 For this comparison, we’re using a single cup of chicken ramen.

-One cup of Maruchan chicken ramen contains 290 calories, with 39 grams of carbs.
+One cup of a leading ramen brand contains 290 calories, with 39 grams of carbs.
 It also contains 12 grams of fat, along with 1,180mg of sodium.
 That’s over half of your daily recommended value of 2,300mg.

-The Nongshim noodle cup has 360 calories, with 47 grams of carbs and 16 grams of fat.
+The third leading noodle cup has 360 calories, with 47 grams of carbs and 16 grams of fat.
 It also has the most sodium, with 1,310mg.

 A cup of Mike’s Mighty Good chicken ramen has only 210 calories.
-It contains 31 grams of carbs, 8 grams of fat, and far less sodium, with only 780mg.
+It contains 31 grams of carbs, 8 grams of fat, and far less sodium.

 Based on this comparison, you can see that Mike’s Mighty Good has less calories, fewer carbs, and less fat than the leading brands.
 It also contains roughly 40% less sodium.
 That’s because it’s noodles are steamed, not fried, and because MMG ramen uses rich broths and spices instead of simply a lot of salt to flavor its broths.